-- Enter the BIOS setup by rebooting the controller and pressing <Delete>.
-Select the Boot menu.
+- Enter Setup and select the Boot menu.
 You will see a list of all bootable devices, ordered by device type.
-You can set the boot order by altering Boot Option #1, Boot Option #2, and Boot Option #3 settings. - To boot from a different device without permanently changing the boot order, press <F10> during POST.
+You can set the boot order using <+> and <->.
+Set the order by device type and set the order for the devices listed within the device type. - To boot from a different device without changing the boot order in the BIOS, press <F10> continuously while booting.
 After the BIOS completes the POST and just before the controller boots the OS, the Boot menu is displayed.
-You can select the device type you want to boot from.
+You can select the device type you want to boot from